LukePappa/Ourism/text.md

-The essence of existence is the divine.
-Attunement to it through meditation and asceticism is one's true purpose.
+The essence of existence is the Divine.
+Strict asceticism, meditation, and fasting are the means by which one may continually attune to it.
+Everlasting, ever-deepening union with the Divine is one's true purpose.